zhumingcheng697/BackstopJS-Test/journal.md

 ### Wednesday: September 2, 2020 (6 hours)

-- Enabled the program to print instructions and warnings in various colors in the console, listen to keyboard input, and run accordingly
+- Added the functionality to print instructions and warnings in various colors in the console, listen to keyboard input, and run accordingly

 - Enabled the program to run smarter and prevent errors by checking existence of necessary files: